radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 To allow users to bypass password policies, you can add them to the PrivilegedPasswordPolicyGroup group.
 This group can be useful, for example, if you want a helpdesk user to reset a user’s password.
 The password policies are not checked, so this user can set a password that does not meet the password content criteria, could be in history, etc.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – In addition to PrivilegedPasswordPolicyGroup group members, password policies also do NOT apply to the RadiantOne super user account (cn=directory manager for example) or any member of the cn=directory administrators,ou=globalgroups,cn=config group (or the specific Directory Administrators group you have set on the Main Control Panel > Settings Tab > Server Front End > Administration sub-section).**
+>In addition to PrivilegedPasswordPolicyGroup group members, password policies also do NOT apply to the RadiantOne super user account (cn=directory manager for example) or any member of the cn=directory administrators,ou=globalgroups,cn=config group (or the specific Directory Administrators group you have set on the Main Control Panel > Settings Tab > Server Front End > Administration sub-section).

 To assign users to the Privileged Password Policy Group: